downthecrop/2009scape-mirror/README.md

 ## Step 3: Setting up the Database
 Since this portion of the guide is operating-system specific, you will either need basic database knowledge or a bit of help.
 Below are the things that need to be configured.

 ### General:
-- Configure root@localhost to have the password "password123"
+- Configure root@localhost to have no password
 - Create databases in root named `server` and another named `global`
 - Import `Server/server.sql` and `Server/global.sql` into their respective databases
 - Start the database

 ### Windows:
 - Download and install [xampp](https://www.apachefriends.org/download.html)
-- IMPORTANT TODO: Make the Windows guide include adding the password "password123"
 - Start the `Apache` and `MySQL` modules
 - Navigate to http://localhost/phpmyadmin/
 - Create 2 new tables named `server` and `global`